-Texas’ power outage in early 2021 showed us what could happen when unprepared areas (and grids) faced extreme winter weather they weren’t prepared for.
-The outage lasted days, impacting millions and leading to hundreds of casualties.
+Texas’ power outage in early 2021 showed us what can happen when unprepared areas face extreme winter weather—the outage lasted days and impacted millions of people

 Driven by major climate change, many parts of the U.S. are experiencing longer, colder, and in some ways, more dangerous winters.
-While municipalities should take steps towards winterizing and upgrading their grids in the face of more extreme weather, individuals can also take crucial steps to protect themselves during brutal winter storms and to prevent any home and auto damage.
+While municipalities should take steps towards winterizing and upgrading their grids to prepare for more extreme weather, individuals can also take crucial steps to protect themselves and their property during brutal winter storms.

 What should I do to prepare for a winter storm?

-- Tend to your tree branches: High winds and accumulated ice from tree branches can lead to damage.
+- Trim your branches: High winds and accumulated ice from tree branches can lead to damage.
 We recommend trimming your trees ahead of a storm.
 Fall is a great time to do this (before the harsh weather arrives).

-- Insulate your pipes: Frozen or burst pipes are some of the more common occurrences during a winter storm.
+- Insulate your pipes: Frozen or burst pipes are some of the more common damages during a winter storm.
 Wrapping your pipes, insulating them, exposing them to warm air, and keeping both the cold and hot water on faucets dripping can stop pipes from freezing.

-- Seal gaps and cracks: To keep your pipes (and self) warm, seal all cracks and gaps with caulk and other forms of weatherstripping.
-This will also stop melted ice or snow from getting in your home, causing water damage that may not be covered by insurance.
+- Seal gaps and cracks: To keep your pipes and yourself warm, seal all cracks and gaps in your home with caulk or other forms of weatherstripping.
+This will also stop melted ice or snow from getting in your home and risking water damage that may not be covered by insurance.

-- Protect your gutters: Ice dams can build up in your gutters, which can be a physical hazard and may damage your home in various ways.
-Clear and clean debris in your gutters ahead of time (fall is a great time to do this), apply a de-icing agent, and consider using a heated gutter cable that will stop a dam from forming.
+- Protect your gutters: Ice dams can build up in your gutters, which can be a physical hazard and could damage your home in various ways.
+Clear and clean debris in your gutters ahead of time (fall is a great time to do this), apply a de-icing agent, and consider using a heated gutter cable to stop a dam from forming.

-- Apply a wax coat or sealant: Applying a wax coat or paint sealant on your car before a storm can help prevent damage ice, snow, and salt can do to a car’s body.
+- Apply a wax sealant: Applying a coat of wax on your car before a storm can help prevent ice, snow, and salt damage to the exterior.

 What should I do during a winter storm?

-During a winter storm, you should focus on staying inside if at all possible, keeping warm and keeping flashlights handy in case you lose power.
-You should be able to find leaks or drafts while inside (you’ll be able to feel the cold air) so make sure they’re covered.
-For under door gaps, a draft snake can be useful and prevent colder air from running inside.
+Focus on staying inside if at all possible, keeping warm, and keeping flashlights handy in case you lose power.
+Cold air should alert you to any leaks or drafts while inside, and should be covered.
+For under -door gaps, a draft snake can be useful and prevent cold air from running inside.

-If you have a ceiling fan, run it backwards at low speeds so warm air circulates within your home.
-You should also keep an eye on your carbon monoxide detector and make sure it works.
-Carbon monoxide may leak from heating appliances, especially if they’re running at high performance, which can be deadly in a house without exterior circulation.
+If you have a ceiling fan, run it backwards at low speeds to circulate warm air within your home.
+Also, keep an eye on your carbon monoxide detector, be sure it works—carbon monoxide may leak from heating appliances, especially if they’re running at high performance, which can be deadly in a house without exterior circulation.

 What should I do after a winter storm?

-After the winter storm dies down, you can start clearing your roof and car to assess damage and prevent any further damage from occurring.
-Here’s a helpful checklist:
+After the storm subsides, start clearing your roof and car to assess damage and prevent any further damage from occurring.

-Clear out snow buildup: Check your windows, doorways, and other gaps to make sure there isn’t snow build up and clear it out so the melted water doesn’t damage your foundation.
+Begin by clearing snow buildup.
+Check your windows, doorways, and other gaps to be sure there isn’t snow build up, and clear it out so the melted water can’t damage your foundation.

-Use de-icing agents on your steps and car: Be careful when removing ice from your car or steps.
-Hard-bladed shovels and rock salt may crack concrete during colder temperatures.
-As for cars, ice melting liquid should be used on top of the car instead of rock salt, as it can be corrosive to the car.
-You can, however, use rock salt on the roads and under your car.
+Next, de-ice your steps and car.
+Be careful when removing ice from your car or steps—hard-bladed shovels and rock salt could crack concrete during colder temperatures.
+As for cars, ice melting liquid can be used on top of the car instead of rock salt, as it can be corrosive to the car.
+You can, however, use rock salt on the roads, your driveway, and under your car.
 Use an ice scraper to clear snow and ice from your windshield, and don’t use the ice scraper anywhere else.
 When using de-icing liquid, don’t let melted water sit and pool, or make its way into the car.
 Don’t use hot water to melt ice, as quick temperature changes may cause glass to shatter.